charleneclee/cssi-prework-json-ajax-intro/README.md

 ## Introduction to JSON

-Most likely, a few of your students will want to use external data in their project, like databases of movies, libraries of otter gifs, or map data from Google.
+Most likely, a few of your students will want to use external data in their project such as databases of movies, libraries of otter gifs, or map data from Google.
 Most data that developers want to access can be delivered via a format called JSON.

 JSON stands for JavaScript Object Notation and it has become the defacto standard for computer-to-computer communication (APIs).
 Sites like Flickr, WeatherUnderground, and Spotify expose at least some of their data in a JSON format.

 Once you open up a JSON file, you'll quickly see that the file is just a series of nested JavaScript objects.
 Accessing and modifying these objects uses the same syntax as any Javascript object.

 Take this section of the prework as a primer.
-We will be able to dive more in depth with APIS and JSON at our in person training and your lead instructors will also be able to help you figure some of this out.
+We will be able to dive more in depth with APIs and JSON at our in person training and your lead instructors will also be able to help you figure some of this out.

 Before we get our hands dirty, install the Chrome extension [JSONView](https://github.com/jamiew/jsonview-chrome) and then open this page using a Chrome browser.
 Now that you've installed the extension, which will just make JSON easier to read, take a look at OpenWeatherMap's data for the weather in Palo Alto, which in OpenWeatherMap's database had an id of 5380748.